oci-landing-zones/oracle-enterprise-landingzone/templates/enterprise-landing-zone/IMPLEMENTATION.md

 - [Resource Manager Overview](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm)

-## Teardown and destroy of an Enterprise Scale Baseline Landing Zone stack
+## Teardown and destroy of an Oracle Enterprise Landing Zone stack

-If you wish to delete an entire Enterprise Scale Baseline Landing Zone stack, there are a few resources that will require some manual intervention due to dependancies or conditions that are outside of Terraform's knowledge.
+If you wish to delete an entire Oracle Enterprise Landing Zone stack, there are a few resources that will require some manual intervention due to dependancies or conditions that are outside of Terraform's knowledge.

 The steps to clean up these resources is as follows: